 There are a lot of different music management apps out there, but which are the best?

 Should you stick with Windows Media Player?
 That’s just head that one off at the pass, no, you shouldn’t.
+If you want to go from youtube to mp4 1080p that can be done also.
+It is just a matter of using the right program to do so.

 Do you want an adaptive, Swiss army knife of a music library organizer?
 How about an open-source alternative to iTunes?
 Whatever you want, we’ve got you covered.